 PS4 Pro vs Project Scorpio: Graphics

-While it's hard to pin down the full specifications of one of the consoles - Project Scorpio - one thing we know for sure is that they will both offer 4K HDR gaming.
+While it's hard to pin down the full specifications of one of the consoles - Project Scorpio - one thing we know for sure is that it will offer 4K HDR gaming, like the PS4 Pro.

 Xbox promised as much during its press conference at E3 2016.
-What's more, it claims that the graphics chip in the new console will be not only capable of 4K resolutions, but at 60 frames per second to boot.
+What's more, it claims that the graphics chip in the new console will be not only capable of 4K resolutions, but at 60 frames per second to boot, something the Pro will find harder to achieve.

 Both consoles are expected to play back 4K HDR video via streams, although the PS4 Pro does not have a 4K Ultra HD Blu-ray player.
 Considering the Xbox One S does, we expect Project Scorpio to follow its baby brother's lead.